MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview-sales-scenario.md

 4. Create a lead from a post in [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)]: [Convert a social engagement post to a social activity](../social-engagement/create-dynamics-365-record-from-social-post.md#convert-a-social-engagement-post-to-a-social-activity)

-## Sales automation use case: leverage intelligence to automatically find leads
+## Sales automation: leverage intelligence to automatically find leads

 Let [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] do some work for you.
 Learn how automated intention analysis can help triage incoming posts: [How intention analysis works](../social-engagement/tags.md#intention_analysis)

 You can create new leads from purchase intentions automatically using automation rules. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Route posts using automation rules](../social-engagement/automation-rules.md)

-## Social trend scout use case: set up trend alerts learn about significant changes
+## Social trend scout: set up trend alerts learn about significant changes

 to be added

-## Social analytics use case: add widgets with social insights to entity forms in Dynamics 365
+## Social analytics: add widgets with social insights to entity forms in Dynamics 365

 to be added